directus/directus/docs/releases/breaking-changes.md

 :::

-### Introduced Allow List for OAuth/OpenID Redirects
+### Introduced Allow List for OAuth2/OpenID/SAML Redirects

-Due to an Open Redirect security issue with the OAuth and OpenID SSO providers we have introduced an allow list for these redirects.
-If your current workflow depends on redirecting to an external domain after successful SSO login using the `?redirect=http://example.com/login` query parameter then you'll need to add this URL to the `AUTH_<PROVIDER>_REDIRECT_ALLOW_LIST`.
+Due to an Open Redirect vulnerability with the OAuth2, OpenID and SAML SSO providers, we have introduced an allow list for these redirects.

+If your current workflow depends on redirecting to an external domain after successful SSO login using the `?redirect=http://example.com/login` query parameter, then you'll need to add this URL to the `AUTH_<PROVIDER>_REDIRECT_ALLOW_LIST` config option.

-`AUTH_<PROVIDER>_REDIRECT_ALLOW_LIST` accepts a comma separated list of URLs (which include the path when comparing).
+`AUTH_<PROVIDER>_REDIRECT_ALLOW_LIST` accepts a comma-separated list of URLs (path is included in comparison).

 ## Version 10.9.0